 When you begin to realize that your marriage probably isn’t going to make it through, start keeping track of your expenses.
 General categories to work with are:

 It would be wise to begin digging into several years’ worth of your old credit card statements and add things up that fall into the category of recurring expense.
 This might come in handy for your attorney as you decide how to split your assets—and debt.
-It will also show how child and spousal support should be split.
+It will also show how child and spousal support should be divided.

 3) Making Legal Changes Without Telling The Court

 Don’t change your will or the beneficiaries of your financial instruments.
 That will be done during your legal proceedings.
-The courts will not look favorably on you taking your finances into your own hands and making these changes yourself.
+The courts will not look favorably on taking your finances into your own hands and making these changes yourself.
 In fact, the courts have been known to cite people with criminal contempt charges for doing this.

 4) Spending Large Amounts